xrstf/rudi/cmd/rudi/cmd/console/help.md

 <!-- BEGIN_HELP_LIB_TOC -->
 * **core**
+  * `case` – chooses the first expression for which the test is true
   * `default` – returns the default value if the first argument is empty
   * `delete` – removes a key from an object or an item from a vector
   * `do` – eval a sequence of statements where only one expression is valid